Trouble sleeping: Is inflammation keeping you awake at night?

-If you have ever battled with insomnia then you’ll know how much of a vicious circle it is.
+If you have ever battled with sleeplessness then you’ll know how much of a vicious circle it is.
 You can’t sleep, then you start thinking about how to drop off and before you know it you’re lying there wide awake.
 With a lot of people who are suffering from sleepless nights, inflammation can be a key factor which is stopping the body from getting that all important beauty sleep.

 Perhaps you have tried meditation music, turning your phone off and reading a good book or even counting sheep.
 But when nothing seems to work, what’s the answer?